SimplyStaking/panic_oasis/doc/UI_DESIGN_AND_FEATURES.md

 The components at play when using the Web UI are the following:
 - **Web UI**: The front-end which the **node operator** uses to set up PANIC, visualize alerts, and monitor the state of nodes and chains together with the alerter itself.
-- **Web UI Backend**: A Node.js server used by the **Web UI** to retrieve data from the PANIC store so that it can be visualized in the front-end, and to send data to the PANIC store so that PANIC can be (re-)configured.
+- **Web UI Backend**: A Node.js HTTPS server used to retrieve data from the PANIC store so that it can be visualized in the front-end, and to send data to the PANIC store so that PANIC can be (re-)configured.
 - **PANIC Store**: **Redis**, **MongoDB** and the **Configs**.
-These store the current state of the alerter/nodes, the alerts and the PANIC setup respectively.
+These store the current state of the alerter/nodes, the alerts, and the PANIC setup respectively.
 - **Node operator**: The user making use of the **Web UI**.

-The above components can be visualised as follows, along with the remaining components of PANIC (when it is running) represented as **Other Components**:
+The interaction between the components above and the remaining components of PANIC (when it is running) represented as **Other Components**, can be visualized as follows:

 <img src="./images/IMG_UI_DESIGN.png" alt="UI Design"/>